howardisaacson/Introduction-to-Astronomy-Research-2018/Week3/README.md

    try this one next. [week 3 python tutorial](http://swcarpentry.github.io/python-novice-gapminder/)

 5. Finish reading the week 2 [scientific paper of the week](https://arxiv.org/pdf/1404.2960.pdf).
 Remember, if you haven't already, post at least two questions about the paper on piazza and answer at least one classmate's question (you don't have to be right)!

+6. Post one question you have about Gaia on piazza.